Monisha-11/EXP-7----JAVA/README.md

-# EXP-7 -> INSERT THE ARRAY INTO THE ELEMENT
+# EXP 05 - INSERT THE ARRAY INTO THE ELEMENT

 ## AIM:
 To write the java program to insert an element into array